debel/modernJS/topics/language-features/json.md

   // will not include the "myMethod" property because it is a function const jsonString = JSON.stringify(object);

-  // select which object properties to include in the resulting string const messageOnly = JSON.stringify(object, ['message']); // '{"message": "hello"}'
+  // select which object properties to include in the resulting JSON string const messageOnly = JSON.stringify(object, ['message']);
+  // '{"message": "hello"}'
 ```

 ---